Profiling Code Using clock_gettime

 };

-To time the processing time some function took, one should call clock_gettime() twice.
-Once before the function call and once right after it and subtract the returned timings to get the actual runtime.
+To time how long some function took to process, one should call clock_gettime() twice: once before the function call and once right after it, and subtract the returned timings to get the actual runtime.

-Getting the difference between two timespec structs isn’t very complicated and can be acheived using the function diff() defined bellow:
+Getting the difference between two timespec structs isn’t very complicated and can be achieved using the function diff() defined below:

 timespec diff(timespec start, timespec end)